Gustavo-LR/GODEG/README.md

 How to install
 --------------
-Using a clean ubuntu 25.10, do the following commands using sudo.
+Using a clean ubuntu 25.10, run the following commands using sudo.
 This pipeline is not resource intensive and can be run in most systems.
 ```
 sudo apt update
 sudo apt upgrade